B.S. Radiologic Technology, Creighton University

 Ms. Brandon aims to E.E.I.M!
 To Educate, Elevate, Inspire and Motivate is her mantra!
 For roughly 10 years, Ms. Brandon’s work has been in service to students seeking to enroll in, and complete, a higher education degree.
 Throughout DC, Maryland, and Virginia (the DMV) she has collaborated with academic, business, educational and non-profit professionals to impact the numbers, particularly, of students of color and their high school graduation and college completion rates.

 Ms. Brandon has served in roles such as Center Director, Project Director, College Counselor, and Student Success Specialist primarily at the high school and community college levels.
-Today, however, she continues in similar work and service to students in a four-year higher education institution as Associate Director for a federal TRiO program in the University of Maryland's Academic Achievement Programs (AAP).
+Today, however, she continues in similar work and service to students in a four-year higher education institution as Director for a federal TRiO program in the University of Maryland's Academic Achievement Programs (AAP).
 Ms. Brandon serves under the leadership of Dr. Jerry Lewis, and states that her professional purpose and passion have finally converged.

 Ms. Brandon received her BA and MA degrees from The American University and Howard University, respectively.
 She is a native of Syracuse, NY, well-traveled, fluent in Spanish and is also a certified Project Management instructor with a local community college.
 Ms. Brandon resides in Washington, DC.

-Carla E. Partlow, SPHR serves as the Associate Director for Talent Search Central of the Academic Achievement Programs at the University of Maryland, College Park.
+Carla E. Partlow, SPHR serves as the Director for Talent Search Central of the Academic Achievement Programs at the University of Maryland, College Park.
 She brings over 27 years of experience to the role.
 Prior to transitioning to college and career planning on a full-time basis in 2006, Ms. Partlow worked in Organization Development & Training for organizations such as Honeywell, Watson Wyatt and Conservation International.
 Since that time, her work in college and career planning has included elementary-age students through working professionals.
 She holds an MBA with a concentration in Human Resources from the Robert H. Smith School of Business at the University of Maryland, College Park.
 She also earned a BS in Commerce with concentrations in Marketing and Management and a major in Spanish from the University of Virginia.
 Additionally, she earned a certificate in College Counseling from UCLA Extension.